-Central Washington University (CWU) faculty first created a "Faculty Code of Personnel and Policy" during the 1946-1947 academic year, which was subsequently approved by the faculty, President, and BOT.
+Central Washington University (CWU) faculty first created a "Faculty Code of Personnel and Policy" during the 1946-1947 academic year, which was subsequently approved by the faculty, President and BOT.
 This Code approved an 11-member Faculty Council that in 1962 became the Faculty Senate (Senate).
-With the approval of a CBA in 2006, the BOT approved the administration to create a new Faculty Code reflecting the conditions of the post-Collective Bargaining Agreement (CBA) environment.
+With the approval of a CBA in 2006, the BOT approved an Interim Faculty Code and charged a group with equal representation from the Senate and the administration to create a new Faculty Code reflecting the conditions of the post-Collective Bargaining Agreement (CBA) environment.
 What follows is the result of that collaboration.